 According to FT.com - representatives of US Authorities do acknowledge lack of information about today’s "Community Banking", which contribute more than others to the real economy.
 This is also true in other Parts of the World.

-A sub group of “Community Banking” are “Utility Banks”, like mutual saving & loans, credit unions and building societies are based respectively on deposits and bond issues – to lend against collateral.
+A sub group of “Community Banking” are “Utility Banks”.
+They are mutual saving & loans, credit unions and building societies based respectively on deposits and bond issues – to lend against collateral.
 Needless to say - they deal primarily with CREDIT-/ DEBT INSTRUMENTS.

 SMEs stand for more than 80% of BNP in developed nations and an even larger share of Job creation.
-Such initiatives can reposition Investment-/ Merchant Services and assemble liable capital from many.
-Thereby capacities can be built by spreading risk – to facilitate access to needed intermediate financing - and get in place needed EQUITY CAPITAL.
+Such initiatives can reposition Investment-/ Merchant Activities and position a CVN-Approach to assemble liable capital from many.
+Thereby capacities can be built by systematic spreading of risk to facilitate e.g.: Access to intermediate financing and/or EQUITY CAPITAL.

-As already mentioned above - there is also a need of affordable access to confidants and trustees / fiduciaries, like those of Bankier.co, who act as a "Wedge" - always at arm's length to insurers, brokers, banks and fund managers.
-Thereby Bankier.co can contribute to financial reform; namely:
+As already mentioned above - SMEs need affordable access to confidants and trustees / fiduciaries, who act as an impartial "Wedge" - always at arm's length to insurers, brokers, banks and fund managers.
+Thereby Bankier.co can contribute to real financial reform; namely:

-1. A financial structure for the real economy, including SMEs, hereunder family-owned firms;
+1. Financial structure also for SMEs of the real economy, hereunder family-owned firms;

 3. Financial innovation; i. e. with social impact.